Sam Mbakwe

-Samuel "Sam" Onunaka Mbakwe (1929 – 5 January 2004) also known as Dee Sam, was an Igbo politician and first democratic governor of Imo State, south east Nigeria, from 1 October 1979 until 31 December 1983.
+Samuel "Sam" Onunaka Mbakwe (1929 – 5 January 2004) also known as Dee Sam, was a Nigerian politician who served as the first executive governor of Imo State from 1 October 1979 until 31 December 1983.

 Early life and education

 Map of Biafra, including Owerri and Port Harcourt.

 Mbakwe began his education in 1937 at St Peter's Primary School, Umulogho.
 His contemporaries include The Reverend Canon Jeremiah Anyanwu, the first Anglican priest in the old Etiti Local Government Area of Imo State, who was born at about the same time with him in Avutu.
 He studied at the Teachers Training College, Oleh, Isoko, from 1946 to 1947, and at Fourah Bay College in Sierra Leone in 1952.
 He moved on to the University of Manchester (1953–56), the University of Hull (1956–58), and finally the school run by the Inns of Court (1958–59), all in England, before returning to Nigeria to practice law in Port Harcourt, Eastern Region.
 Mbakwe served as an Administrator of Okigwe Province in the Republic of Biafra, an Igbo secessionist state in southeastern Nigeria, during the 1967–70 Civil War.